-An examination of the central Christian belief in Jesus as the Christ, including the New Testament foundation for this belief and subsequent Christian teaching; contemporary implications.
+An examination of the central Christian belief in Jesus as the Christ, including Testament Christologies and subsequent developments in classic Christian teaching, Christology, and world religions.

 RSPI 6203 Foundations of Christian Theology

 Theology has often been defined as "faith seeking understanding."
 This course will explore methodologies and resources used by Christian theologians to better understand and express their faith.
 The course will examine the basic themes of the Christian faith, particularly in the Roman Catholic tradition.
 It will also address some contemporary theological issues and pastoral application of theory to ministry.